JackDca/Mailpilewiki/Tags.md

 Some tags are "user visible", others are used internally by the app.

+Tags may be assigned to messages manually by the user, automatically by Mailpile internals or via [[Filters]].

 ## Setting tag attributes

 You can set tag attributes through the command line using 'set', if you know